nirakara-lab/Compassion_Meditation_Training/notebook_networks_CCT.md

 ----------------------------

-When a network contains both positive and negative edges, the traditional centrality, such as the centrality of force, can not accurately predicting the influence of nodes on the network.
+When a network contains both positive and negative edges, the traditional centrality, such as the centrality of strength, can not accurately predicting the influence of nodes on the network.
 Robinaugh, Millner and McNally (2016) showed that in these cases, the expected influence is a more appropriate measure.
 The expected influence